timescale/docs/timescaledb/how-to-guides/hypertables/distributed-hypertables.md

 <highlight type="important">
-To make sure that the access node can attempt to push down transactions to the data nodes, check that he settings variable [`enable_partitionwise_aggregate`](https://www.postgresql.org/docs/current/runtime-config-query.html#RUNTIME-CONFIG-QUERY-ENABLE) is set to `on` on the access node.
+To make sure that the access node can attempt to push down transactions to the data nodes, check that the settings variable [`enable_partitionwise_aggregate`](https://www.postgresql.org/docs/current/runtime-config-query.html#RUNTIME-CONFIG-QUERY-ENABLE) is set to `on` on the access node.
 This setting is `off` by default.
 </highlight>